 Having cut through to consumers and businesspeople alike, most could answer "what is ChatGPT" on some level, though under the surface there are many more questions about ChatGPT that may need answering.
 Since its release on November 30 2022, ChatGPT has become a byword for generative AI and its developers OpenAI have increasingly pitched it as relevant for business use.

-With the market set to expand to $109 billion US (approximately £91.4 billion) by 2030 according to Grand View Research, these tools are becoming more and more important in the enterprise landscape.
-Since ChatGPT launched, a number of businesses have announced they’ll explore using it in their tools and services, including the online publication BuzzFeed.
-It’s also been used to pass various exams at a degree level, raising questions for the future of learning and training.
+With the generative AI market set to expand to $109 billion US (approximately £91.4 billion) by 2030 according to Grand View Research, these tools are becoming more and more important in the enterprise landscape.
+Usage of the tool remains strong no signs of slowing, even as competitors such as Amazon Q, Google Bard and Anthropic’s Claude 2.1 have entered the market.

 What is ChatGPT?

-ChatGPT is a chatbot powered by OpenAI’s GPT-3.5 language model.
+ChatGPT is OpenAI’s large language model (LLM) chatbot.
+It is powered by the model GPT-3.5 for the free tier, while paid ChatGPT subscribers can use a version powered by OpenAI’s flagship model GPT-4.
 The company calls ChatGPT a “sibling” of their InstructGPT model, which is the default language for OpenAI’s API.

 What are the potential use cases for ChatGPT?

 ChatGPT is capable of producing detailed text output based on a prompt, as well as code creation and modification, answering queries using the internet, or summarizing long content.
 ITPro used it to produce some astoundingly bad Christmas cards in 2022, but the models behind it have been gradually improved since then and ChatGPT has found its way into business to a major degree.

 Since its launch, OpenAI has released more versions of ChatGPT aimed at business and enterprise use.
 ChatGPT Enterprise is a plan for the tool that comes with AES-256 encryption for data passed to it, as well as more advanced data analysis capabilities.